Videography

 In-studio

-It may be more convenient for some subjects and production schedules to conduct iIn-studio interviews.
-We want to keep focus on the subject so be sure to keep the backgrounds simple and static.
+If in-studio interviews are part of the project, please keep focus on the subject and be sure to keep the background simple and static.
 Backdrops or green screen are acceptable when appropriate.

 Do

-• checkmarkChoose neutral backgrounds or branded step and repeat.
+• checkmarkChoose neutral backgrounds or Fannie Mae-approved image.

 Don't

-• Don't X IconFeature logos or brands prominently that aren’t relevant to story line — for example, no event brands.
+• Don't X IconFeature logos or brands that aren’t relevant to story line.

 • Don't X IconShoot primarily in negative space.